Why Use a Schengen Visa for Non-Schengen Countries?

 FAQs

-1. Can I enter these non-Schengen countries with any type of Schengen visa?
+1. Can I enter these non-Schengen countries with a Schengen visa?

-2. How to apply for Schengen Visa from Dubai, and do I need to visit a Schengen country first before using the visa elsewhere?
+2. How do I apply for a Schengen Visa from Dubai, and do I need to visit a Schengen country first before using the visa elsewhere?

 3. How long can I stay in these non-Schengen countries?